Microsoft Mobile: Series 40

-Series 40, or S40, was a software platform and user interface (UI) on Nokia's broad range of mid-tier feature phones, as well as on some of the Vertu line of luxury phones.
+Series 40, or S40, was a software platform and user interface (UI) based on Java used for Nokia's broad range of mid-tier feature phones, as well as on some of the Vertu line of luxury phones.
 It was one of the world's most widely used mobile phone platforms.
 On 25 January 2012, Nokia announced that the company had sold over 1.5 billion Series 40 devices.
 Although S40 has more features than the Series 30 platform, it was not used for smartphones, where Nokia primarily used Windows Phone and, until 2012, Symbian.
 However, in 2012 and 2013, several Series 40 phones from the Asha line, such as the 308, 309, and 311, were advertised as "smartphones" although they did not support smartphone features like multitasking or a full-fledged HTML browser.
 In July 2014, it was announced that Microsoft would discontinue Series 40.
+It was replaced by S30+, which was not compatible with J2ME apps.

 Series 30+

 Series 30+ is a software platform and user interface that was used by Microsoft Mobile for its entry-level mobile devices.
 The first Series 30+ device was the Nokia 130, which had basic features such as a flashlight, FM radio, USB charging, video playback from microSD cards, and Bluetooth and USB connectivity, but no internet access.
 The Nokia 215, released in 2014, allowed users to browse the internet with Bing and MSN Weather and came pre-installed with Opera Mini.
+Most S30+ devices did not come with Wi-Fi and were marketed for developing nations, with the Nokia 105 making up the majority of sales.
 In June 2015, Microsoft further expanded the line of Nokia-branded feature phones with the Nokia 105 aimed specifically at developing nations, and named after an earlier model with the same target audience, but marketed also towards present smartphone owners, being "perfect for those looking to own their first mobile phone or for those needing a reliable back-up phone for travel and fun."
 In the third quarter of 2015, the Nokia 222 was released.
 It featured a larger, 2.4-inch screen.
 In December 2015, the Nokia 230 was the last Nokia phone from Microsoft.
 It had an aluminium body, a 2 megapixel front-facing camera, and a dedicated selfie camera key.
 Series 30+ still lives today as part of HMD Global.